denodrivers/sqlite3/README.md

 ## Native Library

-By default, this module will look for existing SQLite3 dynamic library on your path, which is `sqlite3.dll` on Windows.

-On Linux and macOS, this module will download and cache a prebuilt shared library from Github releases.
+On Linux and macOS, it will download and cache a prebuilt shared library from GitHub releases.
+For which it will also need net and read/write permission.

-If the library you want to use is not on path, then you can use the `DENO_SQLITE_PATH` environment variable.
-You will have to install SQLite3 separately if it's not already installed, since it is not bundled with this module.
+On Winows, it will look for existing SQLite3 dynamic library on your path, which is `sqlite3.dll`.
+You _might_ have to install SQLite3 library separately if it's not already installed, since it is not bundled with this module.

+If the library you want to use is not on path, then you can set the `DENO_SQLITE_PATH` environment variable, containing full path to the SQLite3 shared library.

 ## Contributing

+Code is formatted using `deno fmt` and linted using `deno lint`.
+Please make sure to run these commands before committing.

 On Linux and macOS, you need to build sqlite3 from source.
 Make sure that you have the submodule (`git submodule update --init --recursive`).